 Your provider also may schedule follow-up colonoscopies to monitor healing and look for complications.

 If your symptoms are severe, or your colon has been damaged, you may need surgery to:

 The likelihood of surgery may be higher if you have an underlying condition, such as heart disease, atrial fibrillation or kidney failure.

-If your signs and symptoms are moderate and occasional, call your doctor for an appointment.
-After an initial evaluation, you may be referred to a doctor who specializes in digestive disorders (gastroenterologist) or blood vessel disorders (vascular surgeon).
+If your symptoms are mild and infrequent, call your health care provider for an appointment.
+After an initial evaluation, you may be referred to a doctor who specializes in digestive disorders, called a gastroenterologist, or a surgeon who specializes in blood vessel disorders, called a vascular surgeon.

 Here's some information to help you get ready for your appointment, and what to expect from your provider.